 These shifts affect weight management in quiet ways.
 Stress hormones can increase cravings for calorie-dense foods, while low mood often reduces the desire to cook, exercise, or plan meals.
 Over time, these habits shape how your body stores energy.

 Mental health support can play a role in restoring balance.
-Many people benefit from flexible treatment options that address emotional well-being alongside lifestyle habits, such as online mental health treatment programs that help individuals work through challenges while maintaining daily routines.
+Many people benefit from flexible treatment options offered by NewCircle that address emotional well-being alongside lifestyle habits.
+Some online mental health treatment programs also help individuals work through challenges while maintaining daily routines.

 How Emotional Patterns Influence Eating Habits